 Wait for the students to say yes.
 Repeat directions as needed.

-Think about this word /h/ /i/.
-What is the word if I blend all of these sounds together?
-Whisper the word in your hand and hold them tight.
+Think about this word fate.
+What are all the sounds that make that word?
+Whisper the sounds in your hand and hold them tight.
 We will share after we all have a chance to think first.